theSamPadilla/blockchain-infra-decentralization-metrics/README.md

 This project measures:
 - Stake distribution across infrastructure providers.
 - Stake distribution across geographies.
-- RPC nodes distribution across infrastructure providers
+- Validator distribution across infrastructure providers.
-- RPC nodes distribution across geographies
+- Validator distribution across geographies.

 ## How it Works
 The individual scripts inside each chain directory get/crawl the IP addresses of the validators and nodes, and finds their respective stake and other relevant information.
 Each script outputs the data for their chain to a JSON file inside the `json` folder in the root directory.
 That JSON file **must** follow the specification below.
 Some of the scripts or programs inside each directory may need some work, so contributions are welcomed.